 One of my favorite things to experiment with in the kitchen is sauces and condiments.
-The right sauce can totally change the flavor of a dish - making an otherwise-bland plate of food into something great.
+The right sauce can totally change the flavor of a dish.
+The right sauce can make an otherwise-bland plate of food into something great.

-This cheap recipe is an adaption of a sauce I had in Chile.
+This cheap recipe is an adaption of a sauce I had in Chile: pebre.
 There, they serve it with French bread before meals, and as a condiment for grilled steak, chicken, or seafood.
-It’s similar to Argentine chimichurri sauce, but less spicy.
+It’s along the lines of Argentine chimichurri sauce, but with more heat.

 I prefer this sauce (and everything, really!) with a little more spice, so I used two whole jalapeño peppers with seeds.
 Feel free to use less (or none at all) if you prefer a milder sauce.

 Wondering what to do with this flavorful sauce?
 Think of this as a hot sauce and use it like you would use green Tobasco sauce.
 Here are some specific ideas: